 Next, remember that you are on the date to get to know the person, not to audition.
 And that as much as you want them to like you, they are just as much there for your consideration as you are theirs.
 All too often, we feel lucky to get the date as if we’re a young comedian in LA trying to book his first sitcom.
 We put ourselves on trial and give them all the power to decide whether or not we’ll be in a relationship as if we wouldn’t be one half of it.
 So when you go on a date, folks, remember: they suck just as much as you do, and if it turns out they are just that much better at hiding it, they’re probably a sociopath and you’ll make a great couple.
 So judge, judge away.

 Ask questions about things that matter to you.
 Chances are you’ve been on a first date where you feel like even though you conversed the whole time you leave feeling like you don’t know the person very well.
 And that’s usually because on first dates both parties tend to be a little to scared to swim to the deep end of the proverbial first date pool and ask important questions.
-No one ever just leaps off the diving board out of fear they’ll come off too interested, or judgmental, or nosey.
-And so we spend hours in small talk mode as if how we know a mutual friend or what our parents do is really going to inform a potential relationship between us.
 Even though it might seem scary, remember that the person you’re out with, is there for the same reason as you!
 They WANT to get to know you, and they want you to like them too!
 So set aside any irrational fear that if you inquire what his or hers’ biggest fear is you’ve suddenly come off weird and blown it.
 As a matter of fact, get right into it!
 Think of yourself as a private eye working for a client who happens to be your love life.
-And Love Life needs to know if this is the person who could be his soulmate, and he needs to know fast.
+And Love Life needs to know if this is the person who could be his soulmate.
 Get to the meat and potatoes.
-Here are the benefits to asking questions you care about;

 *Pro Tip: ask about where someone’s going, not where they’ve been.